How To Explain KS2 Fractions For Kids: Help With Teaching Maths At Home

 When it comes to fractions, Year 1 is all about getting to grips with the basics.

-Your child will learn how to use objects to find simple fractions like ½ and ¼ , and the good news is that you can have a lot of fun with fractions at this age!
+Fractions for a 5 or 6 year old is about how to use objects to find simple fractions like ½ and ¼.
+The good news is that you can have a lot of fun with fractions at this age!

 Get creative when helping them work out fractions